 While many problems are associated with poor dental health, one of the most common in dogs is periodontal disease.
 This begins with a build-up of plaque that when left to harden turns into tartar and causes painful gum inflammation and infection.

 This makes eating and chewing toys very uncomfortable or painful, so a loss of appetite or hesitancy to play with toys could be an indicator of dental disease.
-You may always notice weight loss, eating on one side of the mouth, dropping food when eating, bad breath, tooth loss, and excessive drooling.
+You may also notice weight loss, eating on one side of the mouth, dropping food when eating, bad breath, tooth loss, and excessive drooling.

 How to care for your dog’s teeth